top of page

 Another passion of mine is working with mainstream and disadvantaged children and adults to provide them with opportunities to work on projects where we can facilitate signpost and educate the 16+ into the workplace.
 We have created a company to do this in more depth and we offer children who need it a different way of learning until they find their ideal pathway and career.

-Head of Pastoral Support & SENCo- Tina Connell
+Head of Pastoral Support & Deputy DSL- Tina Connell

 With nearly three decades of experience in education, I have dedicated my career to supporting the learning, welfare, and emotional development of children and young people.
 My journey began in 1995 when I studied English and Education at Trinity and All Saints University College, setting the foundation for a rich and varied career in teaching and pastoral care.